DerBrunoIR/Minecraft-GameOfLife/README.md

 Conveniently, we can leverage the `execute` command again.
 This time, however, we have to compare values.
 Specifically, the values `2` and `3`.
-As mentioned before, values can only be stored in the scoreboard.
 Therefore, I created two entities holding scoreboard values `2` and `3`.
 `@e[name=Two,limit=1]` addresses the bat holding the value `2`.